gargwork321/react-native-cockpit/README.md

   - Intercepts all `console.log`, `warn`, `error`, and `info` messages.
   - Search through logs to find exactly what you need.

+## 📝 Version Support Policy

+We actively support the following versions:

+### React Native 0.74.x - 0.81.x

+For older versions (below 0.74.x), limited support is provided, and some features may not work as expected.

 ## 📦 Installation

 ```bash